sarikahkumar/ELECTION_ANALYSIS/README.md

 As seen above,

--The total number of votes cast in the election is 369,711
+- The total number of votes cast in the election is 369,711

--There were 3 candidates,
+- There were 3 candidates,

 	1.Charles Casper Stockham
 	2.Diana DeGette
 	3.Raymon Anthony Doane

--3 counties participated in the election,
+- 3 counties participated in the election,

 	1.Jefferson
 	2.Denver